Search blog:

 Contact us immediately if you have just sent the application

-If you have noticed a mistake in your company formation application and it has not yet been accepted by Companies House (and you are a Rapid Formations customer), get in touch with us immediately.
+If you have noticed a mistake in your company registration application and it has not yet been accepted by Companies House (and you are a Rapid Formations customer), get in touch with us immediately.
 There is a possibility that we can retrieve the application and fix the issue before it’s processed.

 The steps to correcting a wrong company name